Yemen’s Famous Sword: The Jambiya

 It is usually worn on special occasions but many Yemeni men prefer to wear it daily.
 The more expensive and embellished jambiyas are worn on special occasions like on weddings and Eid (an Islamic Holiday).

 Adorning the hips of Yemeni men is the jambiya.
 The jambiya is the jewel of Yemen, a living relic of its rich and preserved history and virility.
 It is a curved, double edged blade or dagger, also referred to as a twisted dagger.
 “Jamb,” in Arabic means “side”.
 The jambiya is worn on a belt and placed on the side hip or front.
-The jambiya is the pride and joy of Yemenis because it symbolizes independence and strength while also conveying the quintessential Yemeni culture and tradition.
+The jambiya is the pride and joy of Yemenis because it symbolizes independence and strength while also conveying the quintessence of Yemeni culture and tradition.

 Jambiya in Modern Yemen